Hannah R. Arterian

 Professor Wang was born in New York City and grew up near Washington, D.C.
 He is a Phi Beta Kappa graduate of Amherst College, and he is an honorary Woodrow Wilson Fellow.
 He received his law degree from Yale Law School.
 After graduating from Yale, he took the California Bar Examination and then moved to New York to work for a firm engaging in risk arbitrage.
 He left Wall Street to teach at the University of San Diego Law School.
 He later served briefly as a full-time consultant to the White House Domestic Policy Staff.
 He joined the Hastings faculty in 1981.

 Professor Wang is the co-author of a treatise, Insider Trading, now in its third edition.
-He has also written numerous articles in law journals, magazines, and newspapers on subjects ranging from The Metaphysics of Punishment - An Exercise in Futility to Toilet Paper - It's Good As Gold or How to 'Clean Up' in Toilet Paper.
+He has also written numerous articles in law journals, magazines, and newspapers on subjects ranging from The Unbundling of Higher Education to Toilet Paper - It's Good As Gold or How to 'Clean Up' in Toilet Paper.

 As a hobby, Professor Wang likes to give travel, consumer, and investment tips and has even published an article on budget travel to Las Vegas.